cda-tum/mqt-debugger/docs/AssertionRefinement.rst

 the developer and lower the likelihood of other diagnosis methods to yield inconclusive results.

 A list of assertions that can be moved can be obtained using :cpp:member:`Diagnostics::suggestAssertionMovements <DiagnosticsStruct::suggestAssertionMovements>`/:py:meth:`Diagnostics.suggest_assertion_movements <mqt.debugger.Diagnostics.suggest_assertion_movements>`.
-In the Python version, it returns a list of pairs where each pair consists of the index of the assertion that can be moved and the index of the instruction to which it can be moved.
+In the Python version, the method returns a list of pairs where each pair consists of the index of the assertion that can be moved and the index of the instruction to which it can be moved.
 In the C++ version, pointers to an array of starting positions and an array of target positions must be passed to the method.
-The method will then fill these arrays with the corresponding indices.
+It will then fill these arrays with the corresponding indices.
 In either case, this approach will attempt to move all assertions as much as possible.

 All assertions commute with instructions that do not use any of their inspected qubits as controls or targets.
 However,